jenniferlewmunoz/Project2/README.md

-# The Hot Clcok
-## 2D Adventure Game on Climate Change
+# The Hot Clock: 2D Adventure Game on Climate Change
 #### by Jennifer Lew Munoz

 ## Links